InfTkm/ethereum-lab1/README.md

 6) Download and install Ganache.
    See: https://truffleframework.com/ganache

-   NOTE: The current release of ganache is only available for x86 architectures.
+   NOTE: The current release of Ganache is only available for x86 architectures.
    On newer M1 and M2 Mac devices, this can still be run by installing Rosetta (See: https://support.apple.com/en-us/HT211861).
 However, this is not available on Virtual Machines on M1 and M2 Mac devices.